nightintoxicated/tty-attack/README.md

 # tty-attack
 This is a proof of concept for pts-attacks, it currently works with pts terminal connections.
+[New Feature]: disconnect a users terminal session via a hard or soft kill signal (not shown in gif)

 Click the gif for a better view!
 ![](https://github.com/lewisrobson/tty-attack/blob/main/tty-attack.gif)